mario-loffredo/TestJSContactProfile/README.md

 ## Java

-TestJSContactProfile run on Java 17.
+TestJSContactProfile run on jdk 17 (default) and 21.
+To run the project on other jdks than the default one, please change the "java.version" property in pom.xml.

 ## Maven